hapijs/hoek/API.md

 Returns a new promise that is resolved with what the `method` is called with as first argument.
 `transform` is optional , if supplied it will apply `Hoek.transform(arguments, transform)` on the resolved/rejected object.
+It only rejects if first argument of callback is `instanceOf Error`

 ```javascript